dankamongmen/notcurses/doc/man/man1/notcurses-view.1.md

 # DESCRIPTION

-**notcurses-view** uses a multimedian-enabled notcurses to render images and videos to a terminal.
-Media will be scaled to the terminal's size.
+**notcurses-view** uses a multimedia-enabled notcurses to render images and videos to a terminal.
+By default, **stretch**-type scaling is used to fill the rendering area, and the **quadblitter** blitter is used for a 2x2→1 mapping from pixels to cells.

 # OPTIONS